integrationsuperhero/techcon2020/Edge Application Manager/docs/install_agent.md

 update the `HZN_EXCHANGE_USER_AUTH` environment varaible with your personalized key, and use it to install the agent program on the edge device.

-1. In a terminal window (i.e. putty) shell into the edge device.
+1. Use the link provided to you for the web based shell into your edge device, or if you prefer to use your own terminal window (i.e. putty) shell into the edge device with the domain and port number of your edge device.
    ```
    ssh <edge userid>@<edge hostname> -p <edge port>